 - an inquiry session is more like a court case - witnesses give evidence in front of the reporter

-The reporter will consider if they have acted unreasonably.
-Scottish Ministers will decide whether expenses should be awarded.
+The reporter will decide if they have acted unreasonably and will decide any costs that should be paid to cover the expenses.

 If you want to withdraw your appeal

 You must contact the Scottish Government if you want to withdraw your appeal.

 You can do this before the reporter makes a decision.

 You must contact the Scottish Government if you want to withdraw your appeal or put in a request to the reporter to put a hold on the appeal (known as a 'SIST').

 Email the Scottish Government's Division of Planning and Environmental Appeals (DPEA) at DPEA@gov.scot or write to them at: